Michael Pollan: Criticisms

-In the American Enterprise Institute's magazine, Blake Hurst argues that Pollan offers a shallow assessment of factory farming that does not take cost into account.
-Daniel Engber criticized Pollan in Slate for arguing that food is too complex a subject to study scientifically and blaming reductionism for today's health ills, while using nutritional research to justify his own diet advice.
+In the American Enterprise Institute's magazine, farmer Blake Hurst argues that Pollan offers a shallow assessment of factory farming that does not take all the financial costs into account (e.g., the cost of collecting and trucking household compost to farms to replace nitrogen fertilizer derived from fossil fuels).

+Journalist Daniel Engber criticized Pollan in Slate for arguing that food is too complex a subject to study scientifically and blaming reductionism for today's health ills, while using nutritional research to justify his own diet advice.
 Engber likened Pollan's "anti-scientific method" to the rhetoric used by health gurus who peddle diet scams.

 Pollan's work has also been discussed and criticized by Jonathan Safran Foer in his non-fiction book Eating Animals.
 Foer criticizes Pollan's argument regarding table-fellowship.
 According to Foer, Pollan claims that a vegetarian dinner guest causes socially reprimandable inconvenience for the host.
 Foer responds that in the year 2010 it is easier for hosts to accommodate vegetarians than locavores as hosts will need to do extensive research to find (expensive) non factory-farmed meat.

 Pollan has been accused by Jon Entine, who supports GMOs (genetically modified organisms), of using his influence to promote "anti-GMO junk science".
 A number of scientists and journalists have similarly characterized Pollan's work as biased against GMOs.
 For example, after Pollan posted a tweet that was critical of a New York Times article on GMOs, U.C.
 Berkeley biologist Michael Eisen posted a tweet calling Pollan's comment "a new low even in Pollan's 'anti-GMO crusade'".
 In response to Pollan's statement that GMOs have been one "tremendous disappointment," food writer James Cooper criticized Pollan's tendency to cite poor or selected scientific sources.
+Relatedly, in 2013, Pollan in a speech to the Royal Society of Arts erroneously stated that McDonald's fries were made with potatoes contaminated with methamidophos, a pesticides that is not in use in the US for several years at the point of his speech.
+He also incorrectly stated that harvested potatoes are inedible for 6 months unless they are "off-gassed" of toxic contaminates.

-In 2014, Pollan co-hosted a discussion and informal debate on the topic of genetic modification at UC Berkeley featuring prominent plant geneticist Pamela Ronald, professor at UC Davis, whose research-based position "strongly disagrees with Pollan’s view that G.M.O. crops, broadly, are failing."
+In 2014, Pollan co-hosted a discussion and informal debate on the topic of genetic modification at UC Berkeley featuring prominent plant geneticist Pamela Ronald, professor at UC Davis, whose research-based position "strongly disagrees with Pollan's view that G.M.O. crops, broadly, are failing."
 A New Yorker reporter observed that Pollan's largely anti-GMO student base at the discussion itself constituted, "a kind of monoculture," yet that Pollan sought "to introduce an invasive species" by engaging Ronald.
 The event, while predictably contentious, reportedly produced a rare instance of courteous, productive exchange between the two main sharply-opposed viewpoints on genetically modified crops.